microsoft/rushjs.io-website/pages/commands/rush_build.md

   --ignore-hooks        Skips execution of the "eventHooks" scripts defined
                         in rush.json.
 Make sure you know what you are skipping.
-  --disable-build-cache
-                        (EXPERIMENTAL) Disables the build cache for this command invocation.
 ```

 ## See also